Fiction of Paul Goodman: Style and themes

+Goodman's fiction is in a solitary literary tradition.
+To his contemporaries, his unique style read as "experimental, abrasive, and capricious".
+Goodman eschewed connections to contemporaneous 1930s proletarian fiction, 1940s Freudian realism, and 1950s/1960s hermeticism.
+He considered his influences to be cubism, impressionism, the sonata form, atonality, and "naturalistic" anarchism.

 The themes of Goodman's fiction often reflected the paradoxes of his social thought, with themes of how following one's nature leads to alienation.

 In his two academic studies of literature, The Structure of Literature (1954) and Speaking and Language (1971), Goodman praises literature's ability to highlight themes from life without requiring full clarity of the truth.

 Reception

+Goodman's fiction audience was small, as readers would struggle with his style.
 While he was rarely recognized for his fiction, Goodman's work received "respectful reviews and some vociferous admirers", according to Richard Kostelanetz.
 Goodman's fiction sold poorly and had a small audience through the 1950s beyond the small New York anarchist circle, readers of Dwight Macdonald's Politics, and in the case of his Communitas, departments of architecture.
 His Art and Social nature was quickly remaindered.
 His short story collections (The Facts of Life and The Break-up of Our Camp), his novel The State of Nature, and his analytic book Kafka's Prayer each sold poorly.
 He published The Dead of Spring through subscription from his friends in 1949.
 By 1956, he had mostly given up creative writing and kept a journal instead.